allo-protocol/allo-v2/contracts/strategies/donation-voting-merkle-distribution-direct-transfer/DonationVotingMerkleDistributionDirectTransferStrategy.md

 * Pool Manager initiates a recipient status review request.
 * Verifies if sender is a pool manager.
 * Loops through provided application statuses and
-  * Updates recipient's internal status based on the application status.
+  * Updates recipient's status based on the application status.
   * Emits `RecipientStatusUpdated` event.

 ### Updating Pool Timestamps